NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - What must be paid for?
 - What must not?

-*Because verdict is Guilty—or Informed.
+*Because the verdict is Guilty — or Informed.
 Sometimes one.
 Sometimes both.
 Sometimes neither.*

+> **Note:** Judgment asks: "What are the consequences of what we checked?"
+>
+> If you can't name a consequence — a Violation, a Concealment, or an Ignored need — there might not be a conflict worth resolving through this framework.
+Or you haven't looked hard enough.
+>
+> If there is a consequence, Owl delivers a verdict.
+That verdict informs Lion — but Lion solves what Eagle saw, not what Owl found.

+---

 **LION — DECIDEs**

-**Lion Decides on what the Eagle Sees**
+**Lion Decides on what Eagle Sees**

 *Because a verdict isn't a solution.*

 - How do we resolve this so it doesn't return?

-*Because  solution is "never again" not "here we go again".*
+*Because a solution is "never again" — not "here we go again."*

-Note: **Judgment ≠ Decision**
+> **Note: Judgment ≠ Decision**

-- **Judgment** looks backward: Given what we checked, what's the verdict?
+> - **Judgment** looks backward: = The verdict on what you checked — backward-looking, evaluative Given what we checked, what's the verdict?
 Who (if anyone) is accountable?
 What was violated, concealed, ignored?
-- **Decision** looks forward: Regardless of the verdict, we still have a problem.
+> - **Decision** looks forward: = The solution to the problem that remains — forward-looking, strategicRegardless of the verdict, we still have a problem.
 How do we solve it?
+>
+Judgment says what happened and what it cost.
+Decision says what to do about it.

+>
-  You can have a verdict of "no one did wrong" and still have a problem to solve.
+> You can have a verdict of "no one did wrong" and still have a problem to solve.

-**ANT — ACTs**

-**Ant Acts on what Lion Decides**

-*Because to decide and not act is empty.*

-- What must I stop doing?
-- What must I start doing?
-- What sustain this?

-*Because to act is not just once —  it all the time.*

----

-## Where Do I Start When I already Started?

-MAP.
-Start there.

-You cannot check what you haven't mapped.
-You cannot judge what you haven't checked.
-You cannot decide what you haven't judged.
-You cannot act on what you haven't decided.

-**In crisis:** Act first.
-Survive.
-Then map what happened.

-**Process:**
-1. Start with Eagle — define the conflict, identify parties (hidden and invisible), locate friction points
-2. Pick ONE friction point
-3. Run it through all five stages
-4. Return to Eagle — has the map changed?
-5. Pick the next friction point
-6. Repeat

----

-## 1.8 1.
-Few more deatails on each Stage:

-## for Eagal
-Structural vs Operational Causes

-In the Map stage, sub-conflicts are typed as:

-- **Operational** = Proximate triggers (what to do)
-- **Structural** = Underlying conditions (who decides)

-This distinguishes surface symptoms from root causes.
-## for dog
-dog gives you data.
-The **evaluation** of those data (what they cost) happens in Judgment. snif (check) is descriptive; Judgment is evaluative.
+> **Note: The Three Decision Tests**
+> Lion doesn't decide by instinct.
+Lion tests every option against three questions:
+> - **L.E.R** — Is it right?
+(Legal, Ethical, Relational)
+> - **B.U.S** — Is it wise?
+(Beneficial, Unintended consequences considered, Sustainable)
+> - **A.C.T** — Can it be done?
+(Achievable, Clear, Timely)
+>
+> A decision that fails any test isn't a solution — it's a time bomb.

-## For Owl to Judge
+some other notes: ## For Owl to Judge
 The Three Consequences (V.C.I)

 | Consequence | What it captures |